The Best Accommodation In Orange For A Wine-Filled 2026 Weekend

 Nashdale Lane Glamping

 Snooze and stargaze alongside the vines?
 That's 100% possible with Nashdale Lane's beautiful glamping cabins, called Rustig and Kalmte, set on their Orange winery.
-Built for two and only 10 minutes outside of town, you'll have luxury at your fingertips while you cosy up on the 60-acre vineyard.
+Built for two and only ten minutes outside of town, you'll have luxury at your fingertips while you cosy up on the 60-acre NSW vineyard.

 Yallungah Boutique Hotel

-Experience a taste of Orange’s history at Yallungah Boutique Hotel, spread across a converted family home originally built in 1896 and stylish modern extension.
-An easy stroll from the centre of Orange, Yallungah enables you to explore the dining scene and shops of the city centre while retreating to the comfort of rooms or suites with jewel tones and deep bathtubs.
+Experience a taste of Orange’s history at Yallungah Boutique Hotel, spread across a converted family home originally built in 1896 and upgraded with a stylish modern extension.
+An easy stroll from the centre of Orange, Yallungah enables you to explore the dining scene and shops of the city centre while retreating to the comfort of accommodation with jewel tones and deep bathtubs.

-With meeting rooms, a guest lounge and a quaint breakfast room surrounded by a verandah looking out to the garden, this stay is excellent for digital nomads or those looking to work and play in Orange.
+With meeting rooms, a guest lounge and a quaint breakfast room surrounded by a verandah looking out to the garden, this stay is the best for digital nomads or those looking to work and play in Orange, NSW.

 The Farmer's Hut At Wilga Station

-Nestled within the rolling green hills of a 260-acre working sheep station about 10 minutes outside of Bathurst and 40 minutes from Orange, the highlight of this farm stay is its stunning off-grid eco hut for two.
+Nestled within the rolling green hills of a 260-acre working sheep station about ten minutes outside of Bathurst and 40 minutes from Orange, the highlight of this NSW farm stay is its stunning off-grid eco hut for two.

-As well as its eye-catching grass roof, The Farmer's Hut at Wilga Station is packed out with luxury fittings and features, like a designer bathroom, Hunter Lab amenities, your own BBQ, king-size bed, and a complimentary hamper of local cheese and wine.
-And, we can confirm, this is one of the most magical spots to watch the sunset in all of NSW.
+As well as its eye-catching grass roof, The Farmer's Hut at Wilga Station is packed out with luxury fittings and features, like a designer bathroom, Hunter Lab amenities, your own barbecue, king-size bed, and a complimentary hamper of local cheese and wine.
+And, we can confirm, this accommodation is one of the best spots to watch the sunset in all of NSW.

 Rosedale Farm